 k.
 Tactical Combat Force Commanders.
 The TCF commander is designated by the JFC.
 The command relationships between the TCF and the JRAC or commanders in the JRA will be determined by the JFC.
 The TCF is a combat unit, with appropriate combat support and combat service support assets, which is assigned the mission of defeating Level III threats.
 The threat requiring the commitment of a TCF is usually of such magnitude that several bases or base clusters are threatened.
 The TCF commander may be directly subordinate to the JFC or to a component commander.
-Once committed, the TCF is given an TAOR in which to accomplish its assigned mission.
-Plans for the employment of the TCF should be coordinated with component commanders, area commanders, base cluster commanders, base commanders The TCF and base defense forces should conduct and with the HN. training exercises and rehearsals to ensure that C2 procedures are effective.
-Joint Pub 3-10 discusses TCFs in detail.
+Once committed, the TCF is given an AO in which to accomplish its assigned mission.
+Plans for the employment of the TCF should be coordinated with component commanders, area commanders, base cluster commanders, base commanders and with the HN.
+The TCF and base defense forces should conduct training exercises and rehearsals to ensure that C2 procedures are effective.
+Joint Pub 3-10, "Doctrine for Joint Rear Area Operations," discusses TCFs in detail.